Lighthouses of the United States: Nebraska

 - * The Dunes

 - 2002.
 Active; focal plane unknown; continuous white light.
 35 ft (11 m) round stone lighthouse with lantern and gallery.
 The tower is unpainted; lantern pained black.
 A small gazebo is adjacent to the lighthouse.
-A photo by Lori Parsons is at right, another photo is available, and Bing has a satellite view.
+A photo by Lori Parsons is at right, and Bing has a satellite view.
 Lake McConaughy is a large reservoir formed by damming the North Platte River in Keith County, north of Ogallala in western Nebraska.
 The lake is 22 mi (35 km) long and roughly 4 mi (6.5 km) wide over much of its length.
 The lighthouse is atop a bluff on the south side of the lake, about midway along its length.
 Located off Meadow Lane near the entrance to the Dunes at Lake McConaughy development.
 Site open, tower closed.
 Owner/site manager: The Dunes at Lake McConaughy.

 - * Glenn Cunningham Park